 Educational Services for Children

-15,505 square feet of the center has been dedicated as educational space for children including special spaces specifically designed for creative movement and the arts.
-We will provide after-school and other programs for children.
+Research done by the U.S. Government has shown that afterschool programs have a positive effect on the academic, social, and physical growth of a child.[i]
+To aid the development of children in the Spring Branch area, The WholeLife® Collaborative will provide after-school, summer and enrichment programming to local at-risk elementary aged children.
 These programs will support the learning goals of the Spring Branch Independent School District and Treasure Forest Elementary School, a local elementary school that is located across the street from the center.

 Educational Services for Adults